lanrat/hass-kindle-screensaver/README.md

 I keep this short as I think this should be pretty straight forward.

 1. Set up [Home Assistant](http://home-assistant.io/) on the platform of your choice.
-1. Set up the rendering software i.e. using docker, [see my hass-lovelace-kindle-screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver/) repository.
+1. Set up the rendering software i.e. using docker, see my [hass-screenshot](https://github.com/lanrat/hass-screenshot) repository.

 Hints: